ApolloMuses/translink/README.md

 To see a failed deployment you can visit [here](https://translink-79b18.firebaseapp.com/).

-###features
+### features

--self updating bus location
+- self updating bus location
--scrolling and zooming capable map
+- scrolling and zooming capable map
--performant data load and rerendering of new data
+- performant data load and rerendering of new data

-###License
+### License
 MIT